 Setting up the build

-GN build (Linux, CrOS, Android, optionally Windows and Mac)
+GN build (Linux, CrOS, Android, Mac, and optionally Windows)

-GN is our newer-style build system.
+GN is our new build system.
 The build configurations for GN are stored in

 BUILD.gn files.
 To create a GN build directory: